 While this answer seems pretty bland and boring, there’s much poetry behind this yeasty variable.

-I argue that not being aware of beer’s yeast-derived offerings, such as esters, is like hearing a song in the background at a shopping mall compared to sitting in your favorite chair listening to the same song with headphones and picking out prominent instruments and vocals.
+I argue that not being aware of beer’s yeast-derived offerings is like hearing a song in the background at a shopping mall compared to sitting in your favorite chair listening to the same song with headphones and picking out prominent instruments and vocals.
 Like with music, it’s possible to decipher how each element in a craft beer adds layer upon layer of influence to the whole gorgeous production.

 Yes, esters play a starring role in my beer appreciation—oh yes they do!
 It’s rewarding to connect the dots on abundant flavors and aromas in beer from yeast including esters, phenols, diacetyl, acetaldehyde, alcohol and more.